Victor Weisskopf: Biography

+Scientific achievements

 In the 1930s and 1940s, "Viki", as everyone called him, made major contributions to the development of quantum theory, especially in the area of quantum electrodynamics.
 One of his few regrets was that his insecurity about his mathematical abilities may have cost him a Nobel Prize when he did not publish results (which turned out to be correct) about what became known as the Lamb shift.
 Nevertheless, he was nominated for the Nobel Prize in Physics numerous times later in his career.